 The good news is that with the SX400, it can update over Wi-Fi so you no longer have to connect your SkyCaddie unit to another device to update it.
 It just does it on the unit itself which is exactly what a modern device should do.
 The process has therefore now been made nice and simple.

 It does recharge with a USB plug so it’s just like how you charge your phone – by connecting it to a socket in the wall just like you would your mobile phone.

 Where can I buy a SkyCaddie SX400?

-You can order these units online from Amazon – (Direct link to the product here) or at local golf courses.
-I was already signed up to Prime with the free delivery, so it made sense to get one via there rather than make a special trip to get it from a golf shop.
+It might make sense to get one via there rather than make a special trip to get it from a golf shop.